 Western is nationally recognized for providing excellent education at an affordable cost.
 Kiplinger's Personal Finance magazine ranks Western as a top value in education, taking into consideration not just the costs associated with your education, but also graduation rates and average debt at graduation.
 Western was also named one of the best “Bang for the Buck” schools in the nation for helping non-wealthy students attain marketable degrees at affordable prices by Washington Monthly magazine.

-And with a 15% decrease in resident tuition for this coming year, we are excited to offer students a lower tuition alongside our competitive scholarships.
+And with a more than $1,000 decrease in resident tuition this year for the typical full-time student, we are excited to offer students a lower tuition alongside our competitive scholarships.

 Explanation of costs

 Direct Costs are the charges billed to students by the university.
 These include Tuition, Fees, Housing and Meals.

 Total Cost of Attendance (COA) are the direct costs plus indirect costs.
 The financial aid office estimates indirect costs for items such as books, supplies, personal expenses and transportation.
 A student’s financial aid package will reflect a combination of aid up to the Total Cost of Attendance.

 Tuition is based on full-time attendance for three quarters (fall, winter & spring) and will vary if a student is less than full-time or in a self-supporting program.

 Fees include: Health Service, Non-Academic Building, Recreation Center, Technology, Renewable Energy and Transportation.

 Housing expenses can be reduced with room type, residential area and meal plan choice.

 Additional Expenses: estimates for books & supplies, transportation and personal expenses are not billed by the university and will vary based on the student.